Anaminus/roblox-library/modules/Binstruct/README.md

 type Hook = (stack: (level: number)->any, global: table, h: boolean) -> (boolean, error?)
 ```

-Hook applies to a TypeDef by transforming *value* before encoding, or
-after decoding. *params* are the parameters of the TypeDef.
-Should return the
-transformed *value*.

 Hook indicates whether a type is traversed.
-If it returns true, then the type
+If it returns true, then the
-is traversed normally.
+type is traversed normally.
 If false is returned, then the type is skipped.
-If an
-error is returned, the program halts, returning the error.
+If an error is returned, the program halts, returning the error.

 *stack* is used to index structures in the stack. *level* determines how far
 down to index the stack. level 0 returns the current structure.
 Returns nil